danieltjw/django-item-optimizer/README.md

 ---

+## Security:

+- [Argon2 password hasher](https://docs.djangoproject.com/en/2.2/topics/auth/passwords/#using-argon2-with-django), over the default PBKDF2, for better password security

+- Separate 'credentials.yaml' file to store credentials instead of settings.py to avoid committing secret keys into public repo (or through Heroku's config variable dashboard)

+---

+## Frontend:

+The frontend interface for users is made by subclassing Django's AdminSite class.

+- Leverages Django AdminSite in built features (such as autocomplete and list views) and also reduces the amount of testing required as the AdminSite class comes already tested.

+- Customising the user's AdminSite interface and workflow design by overwriting and extending Forms, Templates, TemplateResponse, list view default sort order

+- Admins and Staff have their own separate AdminSite to allow different levels of access control

+---

-## Technical:
+## Optimization:

 - Reduce amount of Postgres's SQL queries with the use of QuerySet API's select_related() and prefetch_related()

-  - Benchmarking using the Django Debug Toolbar and Locust load testing tool
+  - Benchmarking using the Django Debug Toolbar (no. of SQL queries) and Locust load testing tool

 - [Data Classes](https://www.youtube.com/watch?v=T-TwcmT6Rcw) (Python 3.7) for faster access, compared to NamedTuple (3.7), with slots for reduced memory footprint

-- [Argon2](https://github.com/p-h-c/phc-winner-argon2) password hasher, over the default PBKDF2, for better password security

-- Customising the user interface and workflow design by overwriting and extending Forms, Templates, TemplateResponse, list view default sort order

 - AWS Lambda serverless deployment for scalability and cost-effectiveness (non-uniform utilization)